-A short boat ride across Looe Bay brings you to the VMCA’s magical, beautiful, unspoilt nature reserve that is Looe Island – bequeathed to the Cornwall Wildlife Trust in 2004 – Cornwall’s only marine nature reserve.
-With a variety of habitats including woodland, maritime grassland, sand, shingle and rocky reef, it provides a protected environment for its wildlife and is a perfect quiet haven to visit.
+A few times a year, it is possible to join a Cornwall Wildlife Trust day trip to the magical, unspoilt nature reserve that is Looe Island.
+Bequeathed to the Cornwall Wildlife Trust in 2004, this is Cornwall’s only marine nature reserve.
+With a variety of habitats, including woodland, maritime grassland, sand, shingle and rocky reef, it provides a protected environment for its wildlife and is a perfect quiet haven to visit.

 How to get to the island

 Visits can only be made on official organised trips and access by foot is not allowed.
 The island and its foreshore is managed for the benefit of wildlife and our team are working incredibly hard to keep Looe Island Nature Reserve special.
 This is to help manage wildlife disturbance.

 Craft such as boats, jet skis, kayaks/canoes and paddle boards etc. as well as snorkelers/divers and swimmers are therefore asked to respect the ‘No Landing’ sign.

 If you are on the waters around the island, please always keep a good distance from Looe Island including the various rocks to avoid any disturbance to marine birds and mammals.

 Disturbance can seriously affect the health and wellbeing of marine wildlife.
 Be aware that if wildlife reacts to your presence, you are already too close.
 Similarly, the use of camera drones is considered intrusive and unacceptable.
 You can find out more on the Cornwall Marine and Coastal Code website.

 Please report any incidents of wildlife disturbance to the Disturbance Hotline: 0345 201 2626

 When you can visit

 The Cornwall Wildlife Trust run trips to Looe Island every year during the warmer months.
 These trips are popular so remember to book well in advance.
 Visit the Cornwall Wildlife Trust website for details.